How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 It typically takes 5 to 10 pounds of dry ice to sublimate in 24 hours.
 Always keep this in mind while you're measuring the amount of dry ice to use.

-So let’s say you need to preserve your food inside of a cooler for two days.
-Pack between 20 pounds of dry ice inside of the cooler if you can.
-There should still be a little bit of leftover ice for the cooler’s contents to stay cold by the time you reach home or your destination.
+So let's say you need to preserve your food inside a cooler for two days.
+Pack between 10 and 20 pounds of dry ice inside the cooler if you can.
+There should still be some leftover ice for the cooler's contents to stay cold by the time you reach home or your destination.

-If your cooler doesn’t have the capacity to store 30 pounds of dry ice at once, take the time to replenish the dry ice inside of the cooler after 24 hours or so.
+If your cooler doesn't have the capacity to store that much dry ice at once, take the time to replenish the dry ice inside the cooler after 24 hours or so.

 How to Use Dry Ice In A Cooler

 A cooler is the most popular way for people to make use of their dry ice.
-This is also my recommended method if you ever need to make use of dry ice, as well.
-Dry ice is generally most effective when it is properly packed inside of a good cooler.
+This is also my recommended method if you ever need to make use of dry ice.
+Dry ice is most effective when properly packed inside a good cooler.

-The keyword here is “properly packed”.
-It’s not as simple as throwing as much dry ice into the box as you can and packing the whole thing full.
-There are actually serious techniques to pack a cooler with dry ice that you’ll have to learn.
+The keyword here is "properly packed".
+It's not as simple as throwing as much dry ice into the box as you can and packing the whole thing full.
+There are specific techniques to pack a cooler with dry ice that you need to learn.

 See If Your Cooler Is Compatible With Dry Ice

-Attempting to use dry ice with an incompatible cooler will usually result in irreversible damage to your cooler.
-Coolers that can be used with dry ice usually have extra padding and protection inside to protect it from dry ice’s steep coldness.
-Without these extra protection, dry ice could freeze up all of the spots it touches and permanently damage the cooler.
+Using dry ice with an incompatible cooler will usually result in irreversible damage to your cooler.
+Coolers that work with dry ice usually have extra padding and protection inside to protect it from dry ice's extreme coldness.
+Without this extra protection, dry ice could freeze all of the spots it touches and permanently damage the cooler.

 Additionally, coolers that are compatible with dry ice usually come with a vent system.
-The product of dry ice’s sublimation— CO2 gas— has to be vented.
-If they don’t and the pressure builds up to a dangerous point, your cooler could explode.
+The product of dry ice's sublimation—CO2 gas—has to be vented.
+If it's not vented and the pressure builds up to a dangerous point, your cooler could explode.

 Consider Your Cooler Size